 - 36. Potential donor NTS Exit Points shall be ignored where they are too far downstream (or upstream) to provide a benefit to the recipient NTS Exit Point.
 This will be determined by the application of the exchange rate cap (see paragraph 41). - 37.
 In the event of two or more potential donor NTS Exit Points being an equal distance from the recipient NTS Exit Point then the donor NTS Exit Point providing the lowest calculated exchange rate will be selected.
-In the event that exchange rates are equal, capacity shall be reduced at each relevant donor NTS Exit Point, in proportion to the available Substitutable Capacity at each of these donor NTS Exit Points. - 38.
-Where there is insufficient capacity at the first donor NTS Exit Point to fully satisfy the Incremental Exit Capacity required at the recipient NTS Exit Point the quantity of capacity that can be substituted will be substituted and further donor NTS Exit Points will be considered: - in accordance with paragraphs 33 to 37; then - upstream of the recipient NTS Exit Point, starting with the nearest and extending upstream until either a compressor or beach ASEP is reached. - 39.
-Upstream donor NTS Exit Points will be selected on the same basis of, pipeline, pipeline distance, exchange rate, then pro-rating, as for downstream donor NTS Exit Points.
+In the event that exchange rates are equal, capacity shall be reduced first at disconnected donor NTS Exit Points and then at each other relevant donor NTS Exit Point, in proportion to the available Substitutable Capacity at each of these donor NTS Exit Points. - 38.
+Where there is insufficient capacity at the first donor NTS Exit Point to fully satisfy the Incremental Exit Capacity required at the recipient NTS Exit Point the quantity of capacity that can be substituted will be substituted and further donor NTS Exit Points will be considered: - in accordance with paragraphs 33 to 37; then - upstream of the recipient NTS Exit Point, starting with the nearest and extending upstream until either a compressor or beach ASEP is reached.